50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 1. Use Browser Automation Extensions or Libraries

 Depending on your implementation, there may be additional tools available that will help you bypass CAPTCHA tests by default.
-Most popular scraping runtimes and languages (e.g., Node.js; Python) will have libraries dedicated to avoiding CAPTCHAs.
+Most popular web scraping runtimes and languages (e.g., Node.js; Python) will have libraries dedicated to avoiding CAPTCHAs.

 For example, Python has a GoodByeCAPTCHA library that attempts to solve the tests through various APIs.
 While far from perfect, it’s a good starting point as it’s a free and easy-to-integrate CAPTCHA solver.